 Prof. Lutz Fügener provides a striking analysis (left sketch) of the essential design ideas of the 356/ 911 Porsche.
 But his thesis these ideas are lasting in contemporary Porsche design -irregardless of all fad- is an industry-friendly lie (after all he earns a living from the auto industry).
+The opposite is true.

 The management of the German auto industry ignores as always the signs of the times and deceives itself (and us).

 Battery-powered cars are not the solution.
 It is not the point whether there is a loss factor of 1.4 (battery) or 2.8 (fuel cell).
 Hundreds of millions of battery-powered cars are a catastrophe for mankind.
-It is nonsense to accelerate and decelerate a 300 kg battery in each car (not to mention how dirty the extraction of lithium, cobalt etc. for millions of E-car batteries is).
+It is nonsense to accelerate and decelerate a 300 kg battery in each car (not to mention how dirty the extraction of lithium, cobalt etc. for millions of EV batteries is).

 Power from the electricity grid is today just as dirty as combustion engines are.
 But in 20 years there will be enough wind parks (not only offshore but stand-alone on the high seas) that can store energy universally usable, that produce hydrogen to superabound.